po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 myScoreBoard.Add("fifthInning", 50);
 ```

-Alternatively, we could initialize the Dictionary by listing the key-value pairs in a function call.
-Using this method, we pass a comma-separated list of key-value pairs in braces {} for each entry we wish to create:
+Alternatively, we could initialize the `Dictionary` by listing the key-value pairs in a function call.
+Using this method, we pass a comma-separated list of key-value pairs in braces, `{}`, for each entry we wish to create:

 ```c#
 Dictionary<string, int> myScoreBoard = new Dictionary<string, int>(){